Bounds on warm dark matter from Schwarzschild primordial black holes: Introduction

 Dark matter (DM) candidates must be beyond Standard Model (SM) particles, neutral and stable.
 Having so far escaped detection, they must have tiny interactions with SM particles.
 It would be even possible that they interact only gravitationally.

 A possible production mechanism for DM particles, taking place in the early universe, is via evaporation \cite{Hawking:1974sw} of primordial Black Holes (BHs), with masses in the broad range $10^{-5}-10^9$ g.
 In this case, all particles with mass below the Hawking temperature of the BH are emitted, with weights simply given by their number of degrees of freedom (dof).
 It has been proposed that the particles produced via the evaporation mechanism might be responsible for the excess of baryons over anti-baryons \cite{Hawking:1974rv, Zeldovich:1976vw}, for the observed dark matter abundance \cite{Fujita:2014hha, Lennon:2017tqq, Morrison:2018xla} and, if sufficiently light, also for dark radiation \cite{Lennon:2017tqq, Hooper:2019gtx, Lunardini:2019zob, Hooper:2020evu}.
 Apart from the case of gravitino production \cite{Khlopov:2004tn, Khlopov:2008qy}, the primordial BH density at formation for the range $10^{-5}-10^9$ g is at present unconstrained, as reviewed \emph{e.g.} in ref.\,\cite{Carr:2020gox}.
-However, ref.\,\cite{Papanikolaou2020} derives an upper bound on the fraction of the universe collapsed into primordial BHs in this very mass range from possible backreaction gravitational waves from primordial BHs.
+However, ref.\,\cite{Papanikolaou2020} (see also ref.\,\cite{Domenech:2020ssp}) derives an upper bound on the fraction of the universe collapsed into primordial BHs in this very mass range from possible backreaction gravitational waves from primordial BHs.
+Ref.\,\cite{Dai:2009hx} considers constraints on DM particles charged under a hidden gauge group.

 Depending on the fraction of primordial BHs at formation with respect to radiation $\beta$, there is a possibility that the universe was BH dominated before the evanescence of the BHs \cite{Barrow:1990he, Baumann:2007yr, Fujita:2014hha}: this situation is referred to as BH domination.
 The case in which the BHs evaporate before they dominate the energy content of the universe is called radiation domination.